Featured run

 64 x 4 windows · center_detrend

-Per-window centering and detrending are frozen into the winning run's preprocessing and normalizer config.
+Per-window centering and detrending are frozen into the reference run's preprocessing and normalizer config.

 Interactive latent space